Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 Can therapists and coaches grow without posting constantly?

+Growth doesn't depend on posting daily.
+It depends on clarity, consistency, alignment, and direction.
 A small amount of thoughtful content that points back to a strong website often outperforms constant posting without structure.

 What a healthy social media strategy actually feels like

-If your strategy feels like pressure, performance, or comparison, something is misaligned.
+If your strategy feels like pressure, performance, or comparison something is misaligned.

-You don’t need to be everywhere.
+You don't need to be everywhere.
+You need to be intentional.

 Estudio Bohora